w3c/testtwf-website/CONTRIBUTING.md

 following a few simple conventions (mainly file names and directory structure) as described in the [online documentation][jekyll-blog].

-All blog posts must be located in the `_posts` directory.
+All blog posts must be located in the `_posts` directory and must use the `post` template (which should be specified in the [YAML front-matter][front-matter]).

-Blog posts can use two different kinds of templates depending on the depth of the article.
-Regular, in depth posts should use the `post` template (by specifying it in the [YAML front-matter][front-matter]).
-Shorter, quick posts can use the `quickpost` template.
-While the former pulls data from the experts database located in the [site-wide config file][config] in order to populate the "about the author section", the former doesn't.
+Blog posts can be of three different types.
+Regular, in depth posts should use the `post` type, shorter posts, the `quickpost` type, and `newsletter` posts… the `newsletter` type.
+Types are added using [YAML front-matter][front-matter].

+Note that posts of type `post` will have data pulled from the experts database located in the [site-wide config file][config] in order to populate their "about the author section".

 Also noteworthy is the ability to signal when posts have been cross-posted elsewhere.
 This can be done using the `x-post` property in the [YAML front-matter][front-matter].